sj6257/ResourceUtilization-DataViz-D3/README.md

-# Resource Production Vs Consumption Visualizaion using D3 Libray
+# World's resource production and consumption Visualizaion using D3 Library

 This project provides exploratory visualization to analyze energy production and consumption data from around the world.